Khantdotcom/python-200-v1/lessons/README.md

 modules covering data analysis, machine learning, AI, and cloud computing.
 This page is your home base for the lessons themselves -- you will find links to content for each week below, and instructions for setting up your development environment further down.

-> This course assumes you have completed Python 100 and are comfortable with basic Python,
-> Git, and the command line.

 ## Lessons by week

 1. [Week 1: Introduction to Analysis](01_analysis_intro/README.md)